visgl/deck.gl/docs/layers/cpu-grid-layer.md

 * Default: `point => 1`

-`getColorWeight` is the accessor function to get the weight of a point used to calcuate the color value for a cell.
+`getColorWeight` is the accessor function to get the weight of a point used to calculate the color value for a cell.

 ##### `colorAggregation` (String, optional)